 - The AMM move its peg toward the oracle price

-- The order will fill according to the bid/ask spread if the JIT auction has expired
+- The order will fill according to the bid/ask price if the order has lived longer than the minimum duration for AMM fills (10 slots)

-The overall spread will increase if the AMM has a large effective leverage.
+The overall spread will increase if the AMM is heavily levered or in debt.
 The oracle price and reservation price are always within this spread.
-Effective leverage is a function of many market stats, including Inventory P&L and collateral within fee pool in the terminal state.
+Effective leverage is a function of many market stats, including Inventory P&L and collateral within the fee pool in the terminal state.

 The reservation (AMM) price is the quote/base reserves * peg.